cebns/smard-analysis/README.md

 All modelling and evaluation steps are implemented in 'train_eval_models.py'.

+---

-### 4. Model Evaluation
+## Model Evaluation

 ![Lin Reg Pred vs Actual All Models](plots/eval_all_models.png)

 Among the evaluated models, only the random forest (all fatures included except 'Kernenergie') reached a positive determination coefficient (R²=0.14).
-This is, all other models perform worse than a baseline model which takes the mean price (2019-2023) as predicted value and the andom forest shows a slight improvement over such a dummy regressor.
+That is, all other models perform worse than a baseline model which takes the mean price (2019-2023) as predicted value and the andom forest shows a slight improvement over such a dummy regressor.

 The root mean squared error (RMSE) improves across the models:
 - Linear Regression: ~ 52€/MWh